-You can edit cluster properties to turn on Virtual SAN for an existing cluster.
+You can edit cluster properties to enable Virtual SAN for an existing cluster.

 Verify that your environment meets all requirements.
-See Requirements for Virtual SAN.
+See Requirements for Enabling Virtual SAN.

-- Browse to the host cluster in the vSphere Web Client navigator.
+- Navigate to an existing host cluster in the vSphere Web Client.

-- Under Virtual SAN, select General and click Edit to edit Virtual SAN settings.
+- Under Virtual SAN, select General and click Edit to edit the cluster settings.

-- Select the mode for storage disks to be claimed.
+- Select the mode for storage devices to be claimed.

-Option Description Automatic Claims all empty disks on the included hosts for Virtual SAN.
-Virtual SAN in automatic mode claims only local disks on the ESXi hosts in the cluster.
-You can add any remote non-shared disks manually.
-Manual Requires manual claiming of the disks on the included hosts.
-New disks on the host are not added to Virtual SAN.
-With the manual mode, two methods of organizing disks into disk groups exist, semi-automatic and manual.Note: When you use this mode, a Virtual SAN datastore is created, but its initial size is 0 bytes.
-The datastore remains unusable until you manually claim disks.
+Option Description Automatic Claims all empty devices on the included hosts for Virtual SAN.
+Virtual SAN in automatic mode claims only local devices on the ESXi hosts in the cluster.
+You can add any remote, nonshared devices manually.
+Manual Requires manual claiming of the devices on the included hosts.
+New devices on the host are not added to Virtual SAN.
+With the manual mode, two methods of organizing devices into disk groups exist, semi-automatic and manual.Note: When you use this mode, a Virtual SAN datastore is created, with the initial size of zero byte.
+The datastore remains unusable until you manually claim devices.